(Status: August 2013)

-Hans Joachim Schellnhuber founded the Potsdam Institute for Climate Impact Research (PIK) in 1991 and has been its director ever since.
-He holds a chair in theoretical physics at Potsdam University and is an external professor at the Santa Fe Institute (USA).
-In 2001-2005 he also served as research director of the Tyndall Centre in the UK and became a visiting professor at Oxford University thereafter.
+Hans Joachim Schellnhuber founded the Potsdam Institute for Climate Impact Research (PIK) in 1992 and has been its Director ever since.
+He holds a Chair in Theoretical Physics at Potsdam University and is an External Professor at the Santa Fe Institute (USA).
+From 2001-2005 he also served as Research Director of the Tyndall Centre in the UK and became a Visiting Professor at Oxford University thereafter.

-Schellnhuber is currently chair of the German Advisory Council on Global Change (WBGU), Governing Board Chair of the Climate-KIC of the European Institute of Innovation and Technology (EIT) and Chair of the Standing Committee on Climate, Energy and Environment of the German National Academy of Sciences (Leopoldina).
-He is an elected member of the Leopoldina, the President's Science and Technology Advisory Council (PSTAC) of the European Commission, the Academia Europaea, the US National Academy of Sciences (NAS), the Max Planck Society and several other academies.
-He received the Royal Society Wolfson Research Merit Award (2002), the German Environment Prize (2007) and the Volvo Environment Prize (2011).
+Schellnhuber is currently Co-Chair of the German Advisory Council on Global Change (WBGU), Governing Board Chair of the Climate-KIC of the European Institute of Innovation and Technology (EIT) and Chair of the Standing Committee on Climate, Energy and Environment of the German National Academy of Sciences (Leopoldina).
+He is an elected member of the Leopoldina, the Academia Europaea, the US National Academy of Sciences (NAS), the Max Planck Society and several other academies.
+He received, inter alia, the Royal Society Wolfson Research Merit Award (2002), the German Environment Prize (2007) and the Volvo Environment Prize (2011).
 Schellnhuber was awarded a CBE (Commander of the Most Excellent Order of the British Empire) by Queen Elizabeth II (2004), the Order of Merit of the State of Brandenburg (2008) and the Order of Merit of the Federal Republic of Germany (2011).
 He holds honorary doctorates from the University of Copenhagen (2011) and Technische Universität Berlin (2012).